 In accounting terms, APIC stands for Additional paid-in Capital.
 And it is an additional amount the investors are ready to pay above the par value of the stock.
 Therefore, the Issuance of APIC share capital occurs at the time of Initial Public Offerings (IPO) or Follow on Public Offer (FPO).
 In other words, it is a difference between the bidding values per share, bids made by the investors, and the par values per share, set by the issuing company.
-Thus it acts as an additional cash flow for the company, which is directly collected by the company in the primary market.
+Thus it acts as an additional cash flow for the company, which the company in the primary market directly collects.

 Companies, at times, intentionally keep the par value at a record low.
 Therefore, due to good market sentiments about the issuer company, the investors bid for higher prices, which ultimately gives birth to Additional Paid-in Capital.
 And it is recorded under the head ‘Stockholder’s Equity’ on the Liabilities side of the Balance Sheet.
 Moreover, the Issuance of Additional paid-in Capital can be done for both equity shares and the company’s preference shares.

 At the time of the Public Issue, the company decides on a par value for its stocks.
 Because statutory rules also provide for that the company issuing the shares has to decide and set the par value of each equity or preference share.
 The prospective investor often bids for a higher price than its par value.
 Moreover, several times even the issuer company also offers its shares at higher prices than the par value of those shares.
 This is how the generation of Additional Paid-in Capital occurs due to the difference between the par value and bidding value.